RadioAstronomySoftwareGroup/pyuvdata/docs/index.rst

 provides import and export functionality to all supported file formats (UVFITS, Miriad, FHD) and can be interacted with directly.
 The primary calibration interface is via the UVCal object.
-The attributes of the UVData and UVCal objects are described in the parameters and cal\_parameters description.
+The attributes of the UVData and UVCal objects are described in the uvdata\_parameters and uvcal\_parameters descriptions.

 Further Documentation
 ====================================